What Does Bear Poop Look Like?

 How Can You Tell If It’s Bear Poop?

-Bear scat varies by species.
-Generally, though, it will be much larger than the poop of other animals, so if you stumble across something that looks like it was dropped by Paul Bunyan the day after Thanksgiving, you’re probably staring at bear scat.
+Generally, bear scat will be larger than other animals, including humans.
+So, if you stumble across something that looks like it was dropped by Paul Bunyan the day after Thanksgiving, you’re probably staring at black or brown bear scat.

 If you’re looking for specifics, check out the following: